Fact-checked by the ZeroinDaily editorial team

 Are the Integration Libraries Really Comparable?

-Loom has a larger integration footprint — but Claap’s integrations are more deeply embedded in sales and product workflows.
-This distinction is what most Loom vs Claap comparisons flatten into a simple “both integrate with Slack and Notion” summary.
+Loom has a larger integration footprint.
+Claap’s integrations are more deeply embedded in sales and product workflows.
+Most Loom vs Claap comparisons flatten this into a simple “both integrate with Slack and Notion” summary, which misses what actually matters for day-to-day use.

 Loom connects with over 50 tools including Slack, Notion, GitHub, Jira, HubSpot, and Salesforce via its native embed and Chrome extension.
-Claap’s integration list is shorter but includes a native Salesforce integration with CRM record linking — meaning a sales call recording can be automatically attached to the corresponding deal in Salesforce without manual steps.
+Claap’s integration list is shorter but includes a native Salesforce integration with CRM record linking, a sales call recording can be automatically attached to the corresponding deal in Salesforce without manual steps.

 Where Claap Edges Ahead for Sales Teams

 Claap’s Salesforce and HubSpot integrations allow recordings to sync directly to contact and deal records.
-This is especially relevant for revenue teams tracking deal conversations.
+This matters most for revenue teams tracking deal conversations at volume.
 Loom’s Salesforce connection requires manual sharing of video links, which adds friction at scale.
 If your team uses a CRM as a primary workflow hub, this operational difference compounds over hundreds of recorded calls per month.

 For engineering and product teams, Loom’s Jira and GitHub integrations are more mature.
 Bug reports with embedded Loom walkthroughs are a well-established workflow.
-Claap does not yet offer a native GitHub integration as of July 2025.
+Claap does not yet offer a native GitHub integration.
 You can also explore how AI tools are saving small businesses time in 2026 to understand where async video fits in a broader productivity stack.

 | Feature | Loom | Claap |